tlswg/tls-fatt/README.md

 chairs will inform the working group of this decision.

-If FATT triage is deemed necessary then the working chairs will contact the FATT and request a liaison be assigned to the document.
+If FATT triage is deemed necessary then the working chairs will contact the FATT and request a point person be assigned to the document.
 This request may be sent anywhere from when the document is adopted to 2 months after the adoption depending upon the current load of the FATT.
 The request to the FATT will include a link to the document and time frame in which the output of the